remcostoeten/ryoe/src/api/db/prompt.md

-We want for the desktop application a aesthetic minimal footer which displays information about the app.
-This consists of multiple tasks which I want you to do:
+op2We want for the desktop application a aesthetic minimal footer which displays information about the app.
+This consists of multiple tasks which I want you to do:bbbbbbb                          1111

 1. Create the footer component via proper semantics, render (for this part) static text to define the ui.